Watch “My Africa” in virtual reality

 Community-Driven Conservation Is the Answer

 In Africa, the future of humanity is tied to wildlife, and Conservation International is committed to working directly with local communities so that protecting nature also protects their livelihoods.
 Only then can Africa meet its many challenges and drive economic prosperity for indigenous peoples and local communities across the continent.
-The best part?
-We’ve already started.

 The key to stimulating successful development around the world is to implement nature-based programs that benefit people and wildlife.
 We hope you’ll join us.